Residence Hall Policies: ResLife Manual

 Lost or stolen JACs should be reported to Card Services, Student Success Center, 568-6446, Monday-Friday 8:00 a.m. – 5:00 p.m.
 During other hours, students should call Campus Police (Public Safety) at 540-568-6913 to have their card deactivated, or students can log on to www.jmu.edu/cardctr and click on “Manage Your Accounts” to deactivate their JAC.
 Students can check out a temporary card from hall staff for use until the next regular working day if they lose their JAC or if their JAC stops working on weekdays after 5:00 p.m. or on weekends.
 Temporary access cards do not provide access to meal plans.

-All residence halls are locked 24 hours per day, seven days per week.
-A student who enters or leaves a residence hall is responsible for securing the door.
+A student who enters or leaves the residence hall is responsible for securing the door.
 Propping or otherwise preventing any door from being completely secure is a serious safety violation.

-Security of each residence hall requires that students lock their room and/or suite doors and keep their keys with them when they leave their room.
-Lost keys should be reported to a Residence Life staff member immediately.
-Staff members are able to unlock doors for residents; however, abuse of this service or breach of hall security may result in disciplinary action.
+Security of each residence hall requires that students lock their bedroom and/or suite doors and keep their keys with them when they leave their rooms.
+Lost keys should be immediately reported to a Residence Life staff member.
+Staff members in each hall are able to issue a temporary room key.
+However, abuse of this staff function or breach of hall security may result in disciplinary action and/or fines.

-Students are not to admit unauthorized or uninvited persons into their residence hall at any time.
+Students are NOT to admit unauthorized or uninvited persons into the residence hall at any time.

 Lockouts